 Addressing oneself as a control freak is a major step in how to stop being a control freak.
 However, it is not easy to let go of all the control personality traits all at once.
-These control personality traits form the human being that control freaks are and changing all of them is difficult.
+These control freak personality traits form the human being that control freaks are and changing all of them is difficult.
 Anger management is one aspect that control freaks need to work upon.

 To stop being a control freak, one can choose to seek professional help as well.
-A professional therapist can untie the thousand knots in a control freak’s head that act as bumpers in their process of being a better human being.
+A professional therapist can untie the thousand knots in a control freak’s head that act like bumpers in their process of being a better human being.
 The exercises given by counsellors can truly hasten the process of not being a control freak anymore.

-It is hard living with someone who has control personality traits.
+It is hard living with someone who has control of personality traits.
 Signs of a control freak act as red flags to everybody around them and sadly, control freaks are left all alone to fend for themselves.
 Recognising oneself as a control freak is a major step, and it is possible to stop being control freaks with some effort.
 If they are able to accept their own and everybody else’s flaws and work towards being better people that’s half the job done.